 Which Benefits Can Be Enjoyed Thanks To Bluetooth Hearing Aids?

-No longer would you have to remove your hearing aids to listen to music, watch television or to use the telephone.
+You no longer have to remove your hearing aids to listen to music, watch television or to use the telephone.
 Even though you may need an assistive listening device to hand to reap the full benefits of streaming, Bluetooth provides a unique listening experience solely for you.

 One core advantage is that Bluetooth technology allows you to obtain a far superior sound quality when using your hearing aids with other electronic devices.
 The Bluetooth connection should be able to match your own personal requirements.
 Bluetooth will work on one of both hearing aids and settings can be altered for each hearing aid independently.
 E.g. you may require a louder volume in one ear.

-As Bluetooth hearing aids are available to buy, but at a high price, other options such as ALDs and wireless streamers do exist.
+Bluetooth hearing aids are available to buy, but at a high price.
+Therefore, other options such as ALDs and wireless streamers are an affordable alternative.

 Which Bluetooth Hearing Aids Are Available?